bartender shaking cocktail in shaker behind large wooden bar

 Center for Disease Control and Prevention (CDC)

 The Center for Disease Control and Prevention (CDC) also helps to monitor and provide information on foodborne illnesses.
-They monitor outbreaks and guidance on safely avoiding food poisoning, germs, and illnesses.
-It will be quite some time before we all forget the importance of washing our hands.
+They monitor outbreaks and provide guidance on safely avoiding food poisoning, germs, and illnesses.
+It will be long before we all forget the importance of washing our hands.

 United States Department of State